AllenLiu20210507/Admob-Vungle-Android/README.md

 This project may help to reproduce issues and narrow down the root cause.

 ## Getting Started
+- Download the project and open it in Android studio
 - Input your ad unit ids

     Add your Admob ids in String.xml: